Solid-that-flows picture of glass-forming liquids

-This section gives three examples of how the \stf viewpoint may elucidate experimental facts of glass-forming liquids.
-The arguments given all refer to what happens below the solidity length and are based more on intuitive reasoning than on rigorous derivation.
-The three subsections each deal with points on which there is no general consensus, and the general \stf picture is not invalidated if one or more turn out to be misconceived.
+We end this perspective by giving three examples of how the \stf picture elucidates experimental facts of glass-forming liquids.

-An important discovery of the 1990s was that the dynamics of a glass-forming liquid is spatially inhomogeneous \cite{hur95,sch96,sil99,edi00,glo00} in the sense that, at any given time, there are regions of considerable molecular motion and regions of little \cite{tan19,ber21}.
-This also provides a simple explanation of the observed violation of the Stokes-Einstein relation between viscosity and diffusion coefficient \cite{tar95,die97,edi00}: Fast particles take advantage of rapidly relaxing regions and contribute a lot to $\Dp$, but little to the overall structural relaxation rate as quantified by $\ta$.
+\textbf{Dynamic Heterogeneity and Elastic Facilitation.} An important finding of the 1990s was that the dynamics of a glass-forming liquid is spatially inhomogeneous \cite{hur95,sch96,sil99,edi00,glo00}.
+At any given time, there are regions of considerable molecular motion and regions of little \cite{tan19,ber21}.
+This provides a simple explanation of the observed violation of the Stokes-Einstein relation between viscosity and diffusion coefficient \cite{tar95,die97,edi00}: Fast particles take advantage of rapidly relaxing regions and contribute a lot to $\Dp$, but little to the overall structural relaxation rate quantified by $\ta$ via the viscosity.

 What controls the temperature dependence of $\ta$? \Fig{fig:facilitation}(a) presents two fundamentally different scenarios \cite{cia23}.
-In one case (upper figure), the local energy barriers control the dynamics in the sense that it basically determines the overall relaxation rate.
-Alternatively, structural relaxation is considered a highly cooperative process that involves an entire sequence of flow events (lower figure), each of which may not be very large.
-The latter scenario has been used to explain dynamic heterogeneities and is expected, e.g., from the random first-order transition (RFOT) theory \cite{wol12,bir23}.
+In one case (upper panel), the local energy barrier controls the dynamics in the sense that it determines the overall relaxation rate.
+Alternatively, structural relaxation is a highly cooperative process that involves an entire sequence of flow events (lower panel).
+The latter scenario has been used to explain dynamic heterogeneities and is predicted, e.g., by the random first-order transition (RFOT) theory \cite{wol12,bir23}.
 RFOT is inspired by the theory of spin glasses, which are systems with no elastic interactions.
 In RFOT the increase of the activation energy of $\ta$ upon cooling results from a correlation length $\xi$ that grows due to the decrease of entropy \cite{ada65,lub07}.
-The fundamental RFOT prediction, which has been derived rigorously in infinite dimensions \cite{parisibog}, is that thermodynamics control dynamics.
-For real-life applications, however, this is challenged by the fact that the clever algorithms \cite{san00,nin17} can speed up computer simulations significantly without affecting the thermodynamics \cite{wya17,gav23}.
+The fundamental RFOT prediction, which has been proven rigorously for infinite dimensions \cite{parisibog}, is that thermodynamics control the dynamics.
+This is challenged, however, by the fact that swap algorithms in finite dimensions \cite{san00,nin17} can speed up computer simulations significantly without affecting the thermodynamics \cite{wya17,gav23}.